 Program Enhancement Teachers

-Area Academics

 Description Program Enhancement allotments are designed to support the elementary school enhancement programs.
 Program Enhancement Months of Employment (MOE) must be used to cover arts disciplines including, art, music, and physical education, and other supplemental classes as defined by the State Board of Education.

 A standard base of 30 MOE is provided to each school.
-Schools with over 500 students in traditional and year-round schools operating on Track 4 and year-round schools with over 515 students will receive additional months at a 1:15 ratio.
+Schools with over 500 students in traditional and year-round schools operating on Track 4 and year-round schools with over

+515 students will receive additional months at a 1:15 ratio.

 Proposed Funding Woods Creek Elementary will receive 30 MOE for program enhancement teachers.

-Strategic Objective Student Knowledge and Skills

-Budget Adjustments Description MOE Local
+Description MOE Local

-Program Enhancement Teachers 30.00
+Program Enhancement Teachers 30.00 \$ 207,253

+Total 30.00 \$ 207,253

-Sp Special Education Teachers and Instructional Assistants Area Special Education Description Based on the opening of Woods Cre for the 2024-25 school year, WCPS one instructional assistant to suppo Cross Categorical Resource (CCR) Services: Based on the opening of Woods Creek Elementary and the projected enrollment of students for the 2024-25 school year, WCPSS will need two additional special education teachers and one instructional assistant to support the students with Individualized Education Programs (IEPs) participating in general education classrooms.
-Specialized/Regional Programs: WCPSS is committed to providing special education and related services to students requiring services within a specialized/regional program either in the students' base school as specified by student assignment or as close to their base school as possible.
+Special Education Teachers and Instructional Assistants

+Cross Categorical Resource (CCR) Services:

+Based on the opening of Woods Creek Elementary and the projected enrollment of students for the 2024-25 school year, WCPSS will need two additional special education teachers and one instructional assistant to support the students with Individualized Education Programs (IEPs) participating in general education classrooms.

+Specialized/Regional Programs:

+WCPSS is committed to providing special education and related services to students requiring services within a specialized/regional program either in the students' base school as specified by student assignment or as close to their base school as possible.
 Based on the projected number of students for the 2024-25 school year requiring a specialized/ regional program assigned or in close proximity to Woods Creek Elementary, WCPSS will need an additional two special education teachers and four instructional assistants to provide the specialized programming identified in the students' Individualized Education Programs (IEPs).

+CCR Services:

+- Teachers 20 MOE (10 MOE x 2) - Instructional Assistants 10 MOE (10 MOE x 1)

+Specialized/Regional Programs:

-Proposed Funding CCR Services: Teachers - 20 MOE (10 MOE x Instructional Assistants - 10 M0 , OE x 1) Specialized/Regional Programs: Teachers - 20 MOE (10 MOE x 2) Instructional Assistants - 40 MOE (10 MOE x 4) Strategic Objectives Student Knowledge and Skills and Student Dispositions and Well-Being Budget Adjustments Description MOE Local CCR Teachers 20.00 \$ 138,954 CCR Instructional Assistant (IA) 10.00 50,888 3 Specialized/Regional Teachers 20.00 138,954 Specialized/Regional IAs 40.00 203,552 Total 90.00 \$ 532,348 }
+- Teachers 20 MOE (10 MOE x 2) - Instructional Assistants 40 MOE (10 MOE x 4)

+Description MOE Local

+CCR Teachers 20.00 \$ 138,954

+CCR Instructional Assistant (IA) 10.00 50,888

+Specialized/Regional Teachers 20.00 138,954

+Specialized/Regional IAs 40.00 203,552

+Total 90.00 \$ 532,348

 Speech-Language Pathologist

-Area Special Education

 Description Based on the opening of Woods Creek Elementary and the projected enrollment of students for the 2024-25 school year, WCPSS will need an additional speech pathologist to support the students with speech as a related service.

-Proposed Funding Woods Creek Elementary will receive pathologist. e 10 Mont ths ofEmploym ent (MOE) for a speech-language
+Proposed Funding Woods Creek Elementary will receive 10 Months of Employment (MOE) for a speech-language pathologist.

-Strategic Objectives Student Knowledge and Skills and S Student Knowledge and Skills and Student Dispositions and Well-Being
+Strategic Objectives Student Knowledge and Skills and Student Dispositions and Well-Being

-Budget Adjustments Description MOE Local
+Description MOE Local

 Speech-Language Pathologist 10.00 \$ 87,693

 Total 10.00 \$ 87,693